Ratshili9/Godot/README.md

 # Godot
-Implementing a Simple 3rd Person Controller in Godot 3D
+Implementing a Simple 3rd Person Controller in Godot 3D. third-person game in Godot with full camera control and player movement.